re-rxjs/react-rxjs.org/docs/api/core/bind.md

 ## Factory Overload

-Binds an observable factory function to React, and returns a hook and shared stream representing the created observables.
+Binds an Observable factory function to React, and returns a hook and shared stream representing the created Observables.

 ```ts
 function bind<A extends unknown[], O>(getObservable: (...args: A) => Observable<O>):